Monotone Measures for Non-Local Correlations: Introduction

 Although some partial results on the above conjecture have been found~\cite{Short09, Forster11, DukaricWolf}, no general method for studying wirings is known.
 Even with the simple structure of isotropic boxes, we do not know how to characterize the \emph{closure} of an isotropic box $\PR_\eta$ under wirings, i.e., the set of boxes that can be obtained by wirings of some copies of $\PR_\eta$.

 In this paper we present a systematic method for constructing sets of non-local boxes that are closed under wirings.
 We introduce an invariant of non-local boxes that is monotone under wirings.
 Our parameter is in terms of a well-known measure of correlation called \emph{maximal correlation}~\cite{Hirschfeld, Gebelein, Renyi1, Renyi2, Witsenhausen}.
 We show that maximal correlation, when appropriately defined for non-local boxes, cannot increase under wirings, i.e., maximal correlation is a monotone under wirings.
 With this result, we can explicitly construct sets of non-local boxes that are closed under wirings.
 Moreover, by computing maximal correlation for isotropic boxes, we prove Conjecture~\ref{conj1} for the range of parameters $1/\sqrt 2\leq \eta_1<\eta_2<1$.
 Our result, in particular implies that there is a continuum of sets of no-signaling boxes that are closed under wirings.
-Thus the sets of correlations in consistent physical theories cannot be enumerated.

 In the rest of this section we briefly discuss the main definitions and ideas of the paper, and informally state the main results.
 A reader interested only in the statements of the main results, but not their proofs, may continue reading this section and ignore the rest of the paper.